Upload an App and Provide App Details

 The first step in the submission process is to create an app in the developer dashboard.
 For more information, see Create an App Page.

-Before you upload an app for store review, verify that your build meets the content and technical design requirements set in Designing for Distribution.
+Before you upload an app for review, verify that your build meets the content and technical design requirements set in Designing for Distribution.

-When you submit an app for store review, you must also submit descriptions and assets for your app.
+When you submit an app for Oculus review, you must also submit descriptions and assets for your app.
 You have the option of adding languages and providing a name, description and assets for localized versions of your app.

 Select App Submission in the App Manager navigation.
 The following image show the App Submission page.

 - On the Description page provide details that display in your app’s product description page.
 If you have localized titles, descriptions and assets for your app, click the Manage Languages tab: